Toyota Aygo X Review & Prices

 Interior style, infotainment and accessories

-But with USB ports behind the gear lever, you’ll be able to use Apple CarPlay or Android Auto – both of which are very clear on the top-spec 9.0-inch display.
-You even get wireless smartphone connection for the Exclusive and Limited Edition trims.
+With USB ports behind the gear lever you’ll be able to use Apple CarPlay or Android Auto – both of which are easy to connect to on the entry-level 9.0-inch display.
+You even get wireless smartphone connection for the Excel and GR Sport trims, to pair with their larger 10.5-inch screen.

 MPG, emissions and tax